Temporal Straightening for Latent Planning: Acknowledgments

 \section{Acknowledgments}

 We thank Yilun Kuang and Daohan Lu for helpful discussions.
-This work was supported in part by AFOSR under grant FA95502310139, NSF Award 1922658, Visko AI and the Institute of Information \& Communications Technology Planning Evaluation (IITP) under grant RS-2024-00469482, funded by the Ministry of Science and ICT (MSIT) of the Republic of Korea in connection with the Global AI Frontier Lab International Collaborative Research.
+This work was supported in part by AFOSR under grant FA95502310139, NSF Award 1922658, Visko AI, a Google TPU Award, the NYU-KAIST Award A25-0081-002, and the Institute of Information \& Communications Technology Planning Evaluation (IITP) under grant RS-2024-00469482, funded by the Ministry of Science and ICT (MSIT) of the Republic of Korea in connection with the Global AI Frontier Lab International Collaborative Research.
 The compute is supported by the NYU High Performance Computing resources, services, and staff expertise.